-The Exchange Offer is not conditioned upon any minimum number of Original Notes being tendered.
+The Exchange Offer is not conditioned upon any minimum number of outstanding notes being tendered.

-The Issuers will not pay any fee or commissions to any broker or dealer or to any other persons (other than the Exchange Agent) in connection with the solicitation of tenders of Original Notes pursuant to the Exchange Offer.
-The Issuers will pay or cause to be paid any transfer taxes payable on the transfer of Original Notes to it, except as otherwise provided in Instruction 11 of the enclosed Letter of Transmittal.
+The Issuers will not pay any fee or commissions to any broker or dealer or to any other persons (other than the Exchange Agent) in connection with the solicitation of tenders of outstanding notes pursuant to the Exchange Offer.
+The Issuers will pay or cause to be paid any transfer taxes payable on the transfer of outstanding notes to it, except as otherwise provided in Instruction 11 of the enclosed Letter of Transmittal.